An approximate Bayes factor based high dimensional MANOVA using Random Projections: Theoretical justifications and Simulation Results

 \subsubsection{Simulation Results}

-We first look at the performance of the both tests ($BF^{P}$ and $BF^{I}$) in term of their empirical power for simulation {\bf case 1} under alternative 1 (See Tables~\ref{tab:table1},~\ref{tab:table2}).
-Overall both tests tended to have an empirical type 1 error estimate around $5\%$; although in some case the estimated type error seems slight inflated for the case of complex covariance matrices.
-We note a significant difference between both tests in term of the estimated empirical power.
-For the same setting, now looking at {\bf case 2}, we observations made in {\bf case1} still hold (see Tables S.1 ans S.2 from the Supplemental Material), except we observe a higher estimated power for the test on $BF^{I}$.
-Recall that in case 2, only the last group non-zero mean vector.
-The test based on the paired groups($BF^{I}$) performs much better when compared to the test based on the pooled covariance for data simulated under the alternative 1.
-Note that the data were simulated under the common covariance model.
-However, for data simulated under Alternative 2, again assuming common group covariance matrices, we see that both the tests based on pooled covariance ($BF^{P}$) and the test based on the pairwise groups ($BF_I$) performs very similarly.
-Although the test based on $BF^{P}$ tended to have slightly higher power and estimated Type 1 error near $0.05$ (see Tables~\ref{tab:table3}~\ref{tab:table4}).
+We first look at the performance of the both tests $\widetilde{\psi}^{PL}$ and $\widetilde{\psi}^{PR}$ in terms of their empirical power for simulation {\bf case 1} under {\bf alternative 1} (See Tables~\ref{tab:table1},~\ref{tab:table2}).
+Overall, both tests tended to have empirical Type 1 error estimates around $5\%$, although in some case the estimated Type 1 error seemed slightly inflated for the case of complex covariance matrices.
+We note a significant difference between both tests in terms of estimated empirical power.

+For the same setting, now looking at {\bf case 2}, the observations made in {\bf case1} still hold (see Tables S.1 ans S.2 from the Supplemental Material), except that we observe a higher estimated power for the test on $\widetilde{\psi}^{PR}$.
+Recall that in case 2, only the last group had a non-zero mean vector.
+The test based on the paired groups ($\widetilde{\psi}^{PR}$) performed much better when compared to the test based on the pooled covariance for data simulated under the {\bf alternative 1}.
+Note that the data were simulated for each group using the same covariance matrix.
+However, for data simulated under {\bf Alternative 2}, also assuming common group covariance matrices, we see that both the tests based on the pooled covariance ($\widetilde{\psi}^{PL}$) and pairwise groups ($\widetilde{\psi}^{PR}$) performed very similarly (see Tables~\ref{tab:table3}-\ref{tab:table4}).
+Although the test based on $\widetilde{\psi}^{PL}$ tended to have slightly higher power and estimated Type 1 error near $0.05$ (see Tables~\ref{tab:table3} and ~\ref{tab:table4}).

 We also look at the performance of both tests for the case of $5$ groups (see Tables S.3-S.6 of the Supplemental Material).
-The observation made for the case of 3 groups also hold for the case of 5.
+The observation made for the case of $G=3$ groups also holds for the case of $G = 5$.